nathanzilgo/Python-Ransomware/README.md

-# Python Ransomware 1.0
+# Python Ransomware

-<p> Ferramenta EM DESENVOLVIMENTO com propósitos unicamente acadêmicos</p>
+Simple Python Ransomware with Crypter and Decrypter scripts

+Not ready for usage yet.